 The passive strategy used primarily by ETFs keeps management fees low, and this low cost is passed on to consumers in the form of low expense ratios.
 Over time that’s put pressure on the expense ratios of mutual funds to come down in order to compete.

-On top of that, many brokers allow you to trade ETFs without a commission.
+- Usually commission-free: On top of that, many brokers allow you to trade ETFs without a commission.
 Schwab and Fidelity are notable examples, but Robinhood also offers all the ETFs on its platform without a trading fee.
-So you can get in the game at very low cost.
+So you can get in the game at a very low cost.

 ETFs have proven incredibly popular in the last few decades, and that popularity is likely to continue.
 One of the most popular investing strategies – buying and holding an S&P 500 index fund – has been recommended by legendary investor Warren Buffett.
 While that influx of cash might hiccup when the market fluctuates, the long-term trend toward ETF investing looks clear.